WE ARE CLOSED FOR UNAGENTED SUBMISSIONS

 "Influx Press is one of the most interesting upstart indie presses in operation right now.
 Their books are imaginatively conceived and slickly produced.
 I would read anything they put out: if it's by Influx I know it's going to be excellent!"

-Will Wiles (author of Care of Wooden Floors and The Way Inn)
+Will Wiles (author of The Way Inn and Plume)

 “Influx is essential – a lively and diverse voice in a sea of stale homogeneity.”

-Lee Rourke (author of The Canal and Vulgar Things)
+Lee Rourke (author of The Canal and Glitch)

 "Influx Press explore the territories other publishers simply aren't aware exist.
 They are a vital, thoroughly modern publisher forging new ways at looking at the world around us.
 Long may they continue to seek out new horizons."